Akshay-Gengaje/Analytics-Dashboard/README.md

 ﻿# Roxiler-Systems-Coding-Challange
-This is a README file for the project "Project Name".
-It provides an overview of the project and its components.
+This is a README file for the project "Roxiler-System MERN App".
 Backend

 The backend of this project is developed using Express.js, a popular web application framework for Node.js.
 Express.js simplifies the process of building robust and scalable web applications by providing a set of flexible features and tools.